Joe Brown (boxer): World Champion

 Brown earned his chance for the Lightweight Championship of the World by out-pointing the reigning champion, Wallace 'Bud' Smith in a non-title bout held in Houston, Texas, in May 1956.
 Four months later, on August 24 and in front of his home crowd at the Municipal Auditorium in New Orleans, Brown defeated Smith by way of a split decision over fifteen hard-fought rounds.
 Confirmation of Brown's superiority came early in the following year when, defending the Championship for the first time, he knocked Smith out in eleven rounds.

 Once Champion, Brown hoped that his newly acquired status would confer the riches and popular recognition denied to him for so long.
 Yet, as George Gainford (manager of the charismatic and handsome Sugar Ray Robinson) noted, the name 'Joe Brown' was hardly inspirational.
 Realising this, Brown attempted to solve his problems by billing himself as Joe 'Old Bones' Brown.
 The gimmick worked and he became something of a draw for the remainder of his Championship career.

 In all, Brown made eleven successful defences of his title against ten boxers, and remained Champion for almost six years.
 After demolishing Smith, Brown beat Orlando Zulueta, Joey Lopes, Ralph Dupas, Kenny Lane, Johnny Busso, Paolo Rosi, Cisco Andrade, Bert Somodio and Dave Charnley (twice).
 Brown's re-match with Charnley, was named The Rings Fight of the Year for 1961.

-Nemesis came in the form of the great Carlos Ortiz from Puerto Rico.
-Ortiz – intelligent, agile and ten years Brown's junior – stepped down from the Junior Welterweight division where he had been king until out-pointed by Duilio Loi, to focus on the richer pickings to be had amongst the world's top Lightweights.
-He met Brown in Las Vegas on April 21, 1962, and took the ageing Champion's title after fifteen lackluster rounds to begin his own lengthy domination of the division.

 Beyond glory

 Brown fought on for another eight years, before retiring in 1970, at the age of 44 with a record of 121 wins, 47 losses and 14 draws with 56 KOs.
 In reflecting on the close of Brown's career, Henry Cooper has written that there came to be "little pride left in his performances" as he tried to compensate "for all the hungry years when he had been forced to fight for peanuts" (Cooper, 1990).
 Joe Brown later became a trainer in New Orleans, Louisiana, and led some fighters to become professionals, such as Gregory E. Haines, of Slidell, Louisiana.

-Joe Brown died in New Orleans, USA, on December 4, 1997.
+Joe Brown died in New Orleans, on December 4, 1997.